Skip navigation Jump to main navigation

 Gabriel Amor

-While at Columbia SPS, Gabriel has taught Strategic Communication Management, in the Master of Science in Strategic Communication program, and both Delivering the Strategic Message and the Business Practicum in the Advanced Graduate Certificate in Business.
-He has also taught courses on Instructional Technology; The First-Year Experience; and Hatha Yoga at universities throughout New York, and is a certified trainer in Situational Leadership and Achieving Extraordinary Results.
+Gabriel Amor has taught The Compelling Communicator, Strategic Communication Management, and Capstone in the M.S. in Strategic Communication.
+He has also taught courses at universities throughout New York on Public Speaking, Language & Context, Business Communications, and Instructional Technology, and is a certified trainer in Situational Leadership and Achieving Extraordinary Results.

-Gabriel has worked with major corporations, including American Express, McGraw-Hill, Ogilvy & Mather, and First Data Corp., running learning programs in over twenty countries, consulting on sales and marketing strategies, and managing communications for domestic and global partners.
+Working with major corporations such as American Express, Ogilvy & Mather, First Data, and McGraw-Hill, Gabriel has run learning programs in over twenty countries, consulted on sales and marketing strategies, and managed communications for domestic and global partners.

 Education